 If you always add your link at the bottom of your post, then it may get cut off when Facebook adds its own “see more” link to abbreviate your post.
 Ideally your link should appear above that, so people can click it immediately if they’re interested.

-And finally, always check the link is working.
+Of course, always check the link is working by clicking on it yourself when you’re finished.
 It’s amazing how many people link to content on Facebook posts only to find that the page is down and the viewer just gets a 404 error page.

 Each of these four strategies will help you get started and improve the way you’re using Facebook to promote your artwork.
 As mentioned right at the top, though, there’s still much more to learn about the subject.

-And finally, of course, I’m going to recommend you go to my own Facebook Page to see exactly what I’ve been talking about (and hopefully “like” my Page too!)
-It’s not just a shameless plug though, please do look at how I use Facebook and you’ll see what I’ve been sharing with you.
+Lastly, I recommend you go to my own Facebook Page to see exactly what I’ve been talking about (and hopefully “like” my Page too!)
+It’s not just a shameless plug though, please do look at how I use Facebook and you’ll see me doing exactly what I’ve been sharing with you.
 You’ll also see the results I’ve been getting and be more confident about doing this for yourself.

 If you’ve any questions, get stuck, or just need a listening ear, please do contact me through my Facebook Page: Big Norfolk Skies.